venkatanathen/cloudformation-mesos/README.md

 _Note the Docker image for Marathon may take several minutes to retrieve.
 This can be improved with the use of a private Docker registry._

 You should see the Mesos management UI with the state of the cluster.
-Once you see slaves listed, you can begin running apps through Marathon at `http://<host>:8080/` on the same server.
+Once you see slaves listed, you can begin running apps through Marathon at `http://<host>:8080/` or Chronos at `http://<host>:8081/` on the same server.